 History of the American Hairless Terrier

-The American Hairless Terrier (AHT) is a newbie on the block, and the only hairless breed native to the United States.
+The American hairless terrier is a newbie on the block, and the only hairless breed of dogs native to the United States.

-Their history can be easily traced back to 1972 when a female hairless Rat Terrier was born in a litter bred by Edwin Scott.
-Scott didn't realize this anomaly had happened at first as all AHTs are born with a birth down that falls out after a few weeks.
+Its history can be easily traced back to 1972 when a female hairless rat terrier named Josephine was born in a litter bred by Edwin Scott.
+Scott didn't realize this anomaly had happened at first as all AHTs are born with a downy hair covering that falls out after a few weeks.

-Mr Scott bred from this individual, called Josephine, and her descendants to produce more of these hairless types of terriers.
-At first, the dogs were simply referred to as Rat Terriers, hairless variety.
+Scott bred from Josephine and the dog's descendants to produce more hairless types of terriers.
+At first, the dogs were simply referred to as rat terriers of the hairless variety.

-The American Hairless Terrier retains many of the characteristics of its Rat Terrier descendants.
-This breed, developed in the early 19th century in England, were used as ratters and they were nicknamed "Feists" because of their spunky little temperaments.
+The American hairless terrier retains many of the characteristics of its rat terrier descendants.
+These dogs, developed in the early 19th century in England, were used as ratters and they were nicknamed "feists" because of their feisty little personalities.

 American Hairless Terrier Care

-They're very energetic and often regarded as more affectionate than some terrier-types, but they can also be pretty feisty, so you need to be ready to put in the work in terms of training and boundaries.
+An AHT is very energetic and often regarded as more affectionate than some terrier-types, but this dog can also be pretty spunky, so you need to be ready to put in the work to train it about boundaries.

-They can get along well with other dogs with the right introductions, but be aware that they often have bossy personalities and will want to rule the roost.
+The breed can get along well with other dogs with the right introductions, but be aware that it often has a bossy personality and will want to rule the roost.
 However, an AHT still has a built-in prey drive and may not be amenable to living alongside smaller furry pets.

-You may also find they inherit another terrier passion - digging.
-Providing them with a designated digging pit or rewarding alternative, more desirable actions can help to prevent this from becoming a problem.
+You may also find your AHT inherited another terrier passion—digging.
+Providing your dog with a designated digging pit or rewarding alternative, more desirable actions can help to prevent this from becoming a problem.

-If they're particularly adventurous and you often take them off-the-beaten-track, you'll have to watch out for them trying to tackle thorny undergrowth as they could more easily damage their skin.
+If the dog is particularly adventurous and you often take it off-the-beaten-track, you'll have to watch out for it trying to tackle thorny undergrowth as the dog could more easily damage its skin.

 Common Health Problems

-Demodectic Mange: AHTs can have a problem with the naturally occurring Demodex Mite proliferating in larger than normal numbers, and this can cause hair loss, skin irritation and even infections.
-It can be treated, but it may be something that has to be managed throughout their life.
+- Demodectic Mange: AHTs can have a problem with the naturally occurring Demodex Mite proliferating in larger than normal numbers, and this can cause hair loss, skin irritation, and infections.
+It can be treated, but it may be something that has to be managed throughout the dog's life.

-Legg-Calve Perthes: This is more common in small breed dogs, and it's a congenital and degenerative hip disorder that relates to the blood supply to the hip results in a deformed femur.
+- Legg-Calve Perthes: This congenital condition is more common in small breed dogs, but may affect AHTs.
+An inadequate blood supply to the hip results in a deformed femur.
 Surgery is generally required to correct the problem.

-Luxating Patella: Common in small dog breeds, this relates to the knee joint slipping out of its groove.
-The condition can range in severity, but in the worst cases, corrective surgery will be required.
+- Luxating Patella: Common in small dog breeds, this condition is a result of the knee joint slipping out of its groove.
+Corrective surgery may be required.

 Diet and Nutrition

-As with any dog, you should feed your American Hairless Terrier a high-quality and properly portion-controlled diet.
-The amount they will be fed will depend on their size and levels of activity.
+As with any dog, you should feed your American hairless terrier a high-quality and properly portion-controlled diet.
+The amount you feed your dog will depend on its size and level of activity.

 Obesity is a major problem with the dog population in North America, and it can lead to a host of more serious health problems.
-Keeping an eye on your dog's body condition and avoiding feeding unhealthy treats and table scraps is important too.
+Keep an eye on your AHT's body condition and avoid feeding unhealthy treats and table scraps to your dog.

 Fun-loving and affectionate